 - Course descriptions contributed by faculty for courses involving geodesy, including course syllabi and goals.

-- Teaching activities involving geodesy, contributed by faculty members.
+- Teaching activities involving geodesy, contributed by faculty members and several geodesy-oriented curriculum projects.

 - Visualizations including animations, images, diagrams, and short movies.